ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-21-filipino-llm.md

 Researchers can continue working in their domains of interest while reframing their problems as question-answering tasks.

 Ideally, collecting Filipino IFT instances **in the order of hundreds of thousands (100K-400K) is crucial for this work.**
-It would be even better if these instances were evenly distributed across our major languages (e.g., Tagalog, Cebuano, Ilocano, Hiligaynon).
+It would be even better if these instances were evenly distributed across our major languages (e.g., Tagalog, Cebuano, Ilokano, Hiligaynon).
 Once we have this dataset, it will then be easier for us, the Filipino language community, to train our own generalist LLMs.
 In addition, it also makes it easier for other organizations to incorporate our dataset into their own data mixing pipelines thereby increasing the representation of Filipino to these larger-scale LM projects.
 Collecting 100k instances seems daunting, but I already have some ideas in mind.